 Receipts will be issued to parents/guardians as payments are received.
 They will be issued to the signature on the cheque(s).
 Please contact the co-ordinator, Bertrun E. Glavin Lunch Program, 669.1277, if the name on the receipt is to be someone else.
 We are not responsible for lost receipts.

 There will be no refunds unless the student is leaving the school.
 In that event, the unused portion of the user fee will be returned.
 Please send a written notification of the student leaving the school to the co-ordinator, Bertrun E. Glavin Lunch Program.
+In the event of a school closure, refunds will not be issued for the portion of time supervisors require payment.

 The Bertrun E. Glavin Lunch Program would appreciate your co-operation in having your child follow the lunch program rules listed below.
 These rules are in place to make the lunch break a safe and friendly place for all children attending the lunch program.
 You will be notified if your child does not follow these expectations.
 If the behaviour continues, your child will be removed from the lunch program.
 Please see the behaviour management policy below.